folkarps/FAMDB/README.md

 FAMDB is designed to simplify the lives of admins and hosts.

+FolkArps's instance of FAMDB can be seen at http://server.folkarps.com/famdb/

 Users can create and edit mission descriptions, upload mission versions, and schedule deletion of specific versions of missions.